VatsalSy/EVP-pendant-drop/README.md

 ### Running Test Cases

+*Note:* conda and mpicc can cause some issues.
+Deactivate conda environment before running the test cases.

 To compile and run test cases, use the `runCodesInParallel.sh` script in the `testCases` directory.
 The script takes a filename (without the .c extension) as a required argument and an optional number of processes for MPI:

 ```bash